Beware of scams

 Distraction burglary and bogus callers

 Distraction burglary by bogus callers is a cruel crime primarily targeted at elderly or vulnerable people and at those who are living on their own.
-Their aim is to enter a house to steal and they often trick people into believing they have a real purpose for being there, eg claiming to be from a utility company but not in uniform or with any formal identification.
+Their aim is to enter a house to steal and they often trick people into believing they have a real purpose for being there, for example claiming to be from a utility company but not in uniform or with any formal identification.

 If you are ever in doubt as to the authenticity of a visitor, do not let them into your home.